mohanr/mohanr.github.io/_posts/2025-08-19-SnowflakeID.md

 # Experimenting with *Timedesc* and *Mtime*

-The documention for the time and date utilities is rather sketchy.
+The documentation for the time and date utilities is rather sketchy.
 So errors could be lurking in the code.
 Moreover I use two libraries instead of one as I pick the easier and obvious parts of each API.
 The following code is a test to understand the API better